Support Us Button Widget

 August

-The averages stay pretty consistent, with highs typically around 82° and lows around 55° — but again, be prepared for more above-82° days.
+The averages stay pretty consistent, with highs typically around 82° and lows around 55° — but again, be prepared for more days rising above that 82° mark.
 In August, the average heat index is 84°, which means heat-related illness is likely if you spend too much time in the sun.